-Ideal-ist extends its support network by collaborating with other organisations worldwide!
+Ideal-ist extends its support network by collaborating with other networks and associations worldwide!

 If you are interested in collaborating with our network, please find below our services, our focus area and how to contact us to discuss cooperation.

-Ideal-ist is the Information and Communication Technologies National Contact Point (ICT NCP) Network - active since 1996!
-The network includes more than 65 partners from Member States, Associated Countries, Eastern European Partner Countries (EEPC), Mediterranean Partner Countries (MPC), and other countries throughout the world.
+Ideal-ist is the Cluster 4 National Contact Point Network for Digital destinations in Horizon Europe.

+The network includes more than 70 partners from Member States, Associated Countries, Eastern European Partner Countries (EEPC), Mediterranean Partner Countries (MPC), and other countries throughout the world.

-Hereby we focus on initiatives relevant for the ICT research and innovation community.
+The focus is on activities relevant for the Digital research and innovation community.

-Idealist has a longstanding experience in addressing the needs of proposers and tackling the challenges the ICT community and European Commission face.
+Ideal-ist has a longstanding experience in addressing the needs of proposers and tackling the challenges the community and European Commission face.

 What Ideal-ist can do for you:

-extending and opening your network activity worldwide by providing our communication channels for promotion
+extend and open your network activity worldwide by providing our communication channels for promotion

-managing partner search for Calls for Proposals
+facilitate partner search for topics in Cluster 4 Digital

-organising brokerage events, training seminars, knowledge and experience-sharing workshops
+organise brokerage events, training seminars, knowledge and experience-sharing workshops

-providing high quality information on H2020 ICT funding opportunities
+provide high quality information on Horizon Europe funding opportunities

-Specific cooperation activities should be in line with Idealist2020 objectives and will be discussed individually.
+Specific cooperation activities should be in line with Ideal-ist objectives and will be discussed individually.
 We kindly ask you to present yourself and let us know how you wish to collaborate with our network:

-Name of initiative you represent: To join Horizon and EU Projects
+Name of network or association you represent:

-Name of contact person: Prof. Dr. Alok Mishra
+Name of contact person:

-Email: alok.mishra@ntnu.no
+Email: